 Peer-to-peer lending is the practice of lending money to individuals or businesses through online services that match lenders directly with borrowers.
 As in any other type of borrowing, your credit rating will affect whether you are approved and the interest rate and other terms offered to you.

-If you search for the phrase “loans to pay for attorney fees” you will find at least one company that specialized in making personal loans specifically to pay attorney fees.
+If you search for the phrase “loans to pay for attorney fees” you will find at least one company that specializes in making personal loans for pay attorney fees financing.
 As in the case of the peer-to-peer lenders you can apply on line to see if you qualify.
 If you do, just like any other lender, they will inform you of the interest rate, month payments and other terms of the loan when they give you the loan offer.Friends and Family

 Friends and family members could be a source of funds to borrow from.
 Unfortunately, many people who do that just base the terms of the loan on an informal verbal agreement that can lead to many future misunderstandings.
 You should have your loan contract in writing.
 Using a written contract will also help you have more credibility regarding your commitment to repay the loan.
 You can find many websites that provide free or low-priced loan contract forms if you enter “loan contracts” on your favorite search engine.
 Our Loan Calculator spreadsheet will also provide you a way to enter the loan terms to calculate the monthly payments you will make, and you can print the results.

 When you are considering financing your family lawyer's retainer fees you should follow these borrowing practices: